“I can calculate the motion of heavenly bodies, but not the madness of people.”

 - Be Purposeful and Values-Based: Keep what you want to cause and how you need to behave to do so, front and center.
 This builds courage and determination to have important conversations despite discomfort.

 - Mentor Rather Than Manage: In our model, in addition to everyone receiving the same training, executives, managers and supervisors all give and receive mentoring and not just quarterly at a quick one-sided performance review.
 Mentoring sessions are 30-60 minutes, weekly or bi-weekly.
 The key point is to hold frequent, consistent sessions.
 Regular mentoring increases employee retention, promotes timely, joint problem solving, and results in organizational alignment.

 Mentoring is making sure employees are supported in creating quality relationships, and high productivity and engagement.
 I remember overseeing a mentoring session.
 When the employee was asked about the quality of her relationships with co-workers and specifically with the manager, the employee replied, “I was sure you were going to fire me because you said I’d have a performance review at one month and it’s been almost two so I though you were unhappy with me.”
 This is a great example of assumptions not spoken that potentially lead to disaster.

 So… Could your head be buried in the sand?
 Yes, even if not intentionally.
 And only because it’s been culturally prescribed to avoid uncomfortable conversations or the need for building trusting and accountable communications has been under-valued.
 If I’ve made you lift your head, keep it up.
 Running your business is challenging enough without adding an unexpected and avoidable disappointment.
 For help in creating a healthy workplace culture, please check out the surveys on our home page.
 I’m happy to discuss the findings with you to see what can be done.

-As published in St. Louis Small Business Monthly, August 2014
+As published in my column The Extraordinary Workplace, St. Louis Small Business Monthly, August 2014